 Head into the village of Montross for lunch at The Art of Coffee, a bistro and art gallery.
 Stock up on local information and tourism maps at the Westmoreland County Museum and Visitors Center then take a stroll to see the town’s beautiful murals painted by world renowned artists.
-Hospitality and fine dining are waiting for you at the cabins at Stratford Hall, or in Colonial Beach at the renovated Riverview Inn or River Edge Inn.
-Four of the area’s 10 premier wineries are available in this area.
-So grab a brochure at the visitors center and start at Ingleside Winery, do some antiquing in Montross, then view some local art at The Arts Center of Montross and The Art of Coffee, before getting over to The Hague Winery, General’s Ridge Vineyards and Vault Field Vineyards to continue your wine-tasting experience.
-Try waterside dining at the Landing Restaurant in Coles Point.
-Cottages and cabins are also available at the nearby Coles Point Marina.
+Hospitality is waiting for you at the cabins at Stratford Hall, or in Colonial Beach at the renovated Riverview Inn or River Edge Inn.
+Four of the area’s 8 premier wineries are available in this area.
+So grab a brochure at the visitors center and start at Ingleside Winery, enjoy local art at The Arts Center of Montross and The Art of Coffee, before getting over to The Hague Winery, General’s Ridge Vineyards and Rivah Vineyards to continue your wine-tasting experience.
 A side tip – take a short drive down to the historic port village of Kinsale and visit the Kinsale Museum.

 Start your visit in the town of Warsaw with the Richmond County Museum for the story of the area from ancient times to present.

 Pack a lunch from one of the local eateries (Unitea and The Daily are in Warsaw) and enjoy a relaxing day at Naylor’s Beach on the Rappahannock River or visit the Rappahannock River Valley National Wildlife Refuge which offers spectacular birding and nature trails.

-There’s camping and wine tasting at nearby Belle Mount Vineyards located on Cat Point Creek, one of the Northern Neck’s most beautiful natural areas with its abundance of birds and wildlife.
-All three of these areas offer wonderful kayaking and canoeing along the waterways once traveled by famed explorer John Smith in 1608.Don’t miss the opportunity to visit Menokin, the 1769 home of Francis Lightfoot and witness one of the most unique, interesting, and engaging preservation projects in the nation today.
+These areas offer wonderful kayaking and canoeing along the waterways once traveled by famed explorer John Smith in 1608.Don’t miss the opportunity to visit Menokin, the 1769 home of Francis Lightfoot and witness one of the most unique, interesting, and engaging preservation projects in the nation today.
 Have dinner at Relish Restaurant & Wine Bar, which specializes in locally sources seafood and vegetables.

 The Tides Inn has been known for generations as the Northern Neck’s flagship resort in Irvington.
 Relax with a spa treatment and then enjoy local culinary offerings, probably involving oysters!
-Or, stay at the Hope & Glory Inn and sip wine from its vineyard, The Dog & Oyster.
+Or, stay at the Hope & Glory Inn and sip wine in its micro-vineyard, The Dog & Oyster.